-After interventions have been tried and programmatic changes have occurred, some students, who have been referred to the SST, will need a special education assessment.
+If, after regular education interventions and programmatic changes have occurred, where appropriate, a student continues to display signs of a possible disability, the student should be referred for a special education assessment.
 Special assessment requirements for students whose primary language is other than English are included in this section.